nejohnson2/arduino-GSM-sketches/README.md

 These are a collection of sketches to be used with the Arduino GSM Shield.
 They focus primarily on using the shield through serial communication instead of using the GSM library.

-####Notes for the tracking sketch
+####Notes on modifiying the Arduino SoftwareSerial Library

-Something important to note is that I modified the GSM library in order to get this sketch to work.
-The GSM3CircularBuffer.h file has a default buffer size of 128.
-In order to get AT+QENG? information from the GSM module, I had to increase the size of the buffer to 256.
-The __BUFFERMASK__ was also changed to 0xFF.
+In working with the Arduino GSM shield, I kept finding text messages were only being halfway delivered.
+Meaning I would only see have the message.
+This happened with a couple of the AT Commands that I was using which return larger amounts of information.
+The problem I kept encountering is that the serial buffers in both the SoftwareSerial Library and the GSM library were too small causing the messages and information to be incomplete.
+I simply edited those variables in the library in order to get things to work properly.

-If using the SoftwareSerial Library, modify the SoftwareSerial.h file and to increase the buffer from 64 to 256.
+If using the SoftwareSerial Library, modify the SoftwareSerial.h file to increase the buffer from 64 to 256.

 This can be done by:

 - Go to the Arduino application (Applications > Arduino) and right click.
 Select show package contents
 - Find the file Resources > Java > libraries > SoftwareSerial > SoftwareSerial.h
 - Change the line: __#define _SS_MAX_RX_BUFF 64__   to __#define _SS_MAX_RX_BUFF 256__
+- Save file

+For the GSM Library:

+- Go to the Arduino application (Applications > Arduino and right click.
+Select 'Show Package Contents'
+- Find the file Resources > Java > libraries > GSM > GSM3CircularBuffer.h
+- Change the line: __#define __BUFFERSIZE__ __128__   to __#define __BUFFERSIZE__ __128__
+- (I also changed the __BUFFERMASK__ value to 0xFF though I'm not sure that is necessary)
 - Save file

 ####Notes for using AT Commands